jana-s-r/Responsive-Chess-Board/README.md

 ## How to Use

 1. Clone the repository to your local machine.
-2. Open the index.html file in your web browser to view the chess board.
+2. Open the index.html file in your web browser to view the Chess-Board.

 ## Live Demo